HrbrIO/HelloHarborBeacon/README.md

 It's all described in the `index.js` file, and check out the video tutorial - coming soon.

-(P.S. if your a Python person, that's coming soon.)
+(P.S. if you're a Python person, that's coming soon.)

 ## Installing and Running the App